-There must be an examination of the county records, and a title report requested for each parcel to determine the owner of the property, including mortgage holders and other interested parties.
+There must be an examination of the county records, and a title report requested for each tract to determine the owner of the property, including mortgage holders and other interested parties.
 This title report is used to determine the status of title so that merchantable title for the land required can be obtained.
 The report is also used as an information source for describing land and identifying all persons or entities with an interest in and/or the authority to contract for deed and/or release real estate interests.
-When examining the county records, the report must show a five (5) year sales history of property.
-If there was a transfer of title within the last five (5) years, this requires the researcher to go beyond this five (5) year window to the previous deed transferring ownership.
-These records are maintained as a part of the parcel file.
+When examining the county records, the report must show a five-year sales history of property.
+If there was a transfer of title within the last five years, this requires the researcher to go beyond this five-year window to the previous deed transferring ownership.
+These records are maintained as a part of the tract file.
 (Reference 49 CFR Part 24.103 (a) (2))

-• Legal Descriptions/Plats

-Legal descriptions and plats must be prepared in accordance with Kansas Minimum Standards for Boundary Surveys and Mortgagee Title Inspections Standards of Practice (latest revision).

-• Authorization for Right of Way Activities

-For participating ROW acquisition activities, the offers cannot be made before a written notice of FHWA Environmental Concurrence is issued.
-The DSD is used to provide permission to proceed with property acquisition.

-For non-participating ROW acquisition activities, it is recommended that the right of way process is not initiated prior to the DSD being issued.
+- Legal Descriptions/Graphic exhibits Legal descriptions and graphic exhibits must be prepared in accordance with Kansas Minimum Standards for Boundary Surveys and Mortgagee Title Inspections Standards of Practice (latest revision). - Authorization for Right of Way Activities - For participating ROW acquisition activities, the offers cannot be made before the Design Summary is issued. - For non-participating ROW acquisition activities, it is recommended that offers not be made before the Design Summary is issued.

-6.2 The Valuation Process
+7.2 The Valuation Process

 This section is intended to serve as a brief description of the Valuation Process.
-The KDOT Bureau of Right of Way, Appraisal Section maintains a detailed "Appraisal Manual" providing additional information.
-A copy may be requested from the PM.
+The KDOT Bureau of Right of Way maintains a detailed "Right of Way Acquisition Guide for Local Public Agencies" providing additional information.
+A copy may be found here: